Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/15-computer-vision.md

 In this exercise, you explored some of the image analysis and manipulation capabilities of the Azure AI Vision service.
 The service also includes capabilities for reading text, detecting faces, and other computer vision tasks.

 For more information about using the **Azure AI Vision** service, see the [Azure AI Vision documentation](https://docs.microsoft.com/azure/cognitive-services/computer-vision/).

+### Review
+In this lab, you have completed:

+ + Open the cloned folder in Visual Studio Code
+ + Provision a Cognitive Services resource
+ + Prepare to use the Azure AI Vision SDK
+ + View the images you will analyze
+ + Analyze an image to suggest a caption
+ + Get suggested tags for an image
+ + Get image categories
+ + Get brands in an image
+ + Detect and locate objects in an image
+ + Get moderation ratings for an image
+ + Generate a thumbnail image

+## You have successfully completed the lab